andreybicalho/HeliGame/README.md

 * **I can't load any map.**

-I've set Git LFS for the \*.umap files and 'Maps' directory, so any file inside this directory will be also handled by Git LFS.
-You can delete their references and create new ones, with whatever content you want, with the same name (because names are referenced in the UI to load them), or you can download all the maps from here: https://drive.google.com/open?id=1DDoriOtTO8zOk4SSCpm5EAK3m8ebFxaO and place them inside 'Content/Maps'.
+I've set Git LFS for the \*.umap files and 'Maps' directory, so any file inside this directory will be also handled by Git LFS as well.

 * **I can't find any server.**